Sessions

 How Sync Works

-- A client opens a session and subscribes to updates via a persistent SSE connection (
+- A client subscribes to updates via a persistent SSE connection (

 GET /api/sessions/:id/stream) - The server watches the session's JSONL file for changes using a file watcher

-- When the file changes (from any source — DorkOS, CLI, or another client), the server sends a
+- When the file changes — from DorkOS, the CLI, or any other client — the server sends a

-sync_updateevent - The client re-fetches the message history to display the latest state
+sync_updateevent - The client re-fetches message history to display the latest state

-Sync events are debounced (100ms) to handle rapid writes efficiently.
-The server uses incremental byte-offset reading so it only processes new content added to the file.
+Sync events are debounced at 100ms to handle rapid writes efficiently.
+The server reads only new content using incremental byte-offset tracking, so re-fetches are fast even for long sessions.

 Sync Events